 The Breeders’ Cup Juvenile is a thoroughbred horse race pits the best male two-year-old dirt runners in the world against each other on a track that stretches just over a mile to find who is the best.
 The horse race is held every year between late October and early November at racetracks across the United States and Canada.
 Often, the race has worked in producing strong favorites for the next edition of the Kentucky Derby.
 On this page, we have a look at the odds and bets surrounding the Breeders’ Cup Juvenile race at top US online gambling sites every year.

 Best Sportbooks for the Breeders’ Cup Juvenile

 You don’t actually have to attend the Breeders’ Cup to actually be able to bet on it.
 American bettors can do so through any one of the recommended sports books down below:

 The odds for the Breeders’ Cup are worked out through the use of the Parimutuel betting system, in which all bets are used to create a larger pool of cash.
-Bookies then calculate odds based on the pool of cash and how popular a particular horse is with bettors.
+Sports betting sites then calculate odds based on the pool of cash and how popular a particular horse is with bettors.
 This is after the vig has been calculated.